Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 ### 4.2 Functions

-Verifying the desired system functions are reliable and complete will be done through a combonation of CI tests and manual testing.
+Verifying the desired system functions are reliable and complete will be done through a combination of CI tests and manual testing.
 By manually acting out each use case specified in 3.2 the user experience can be tested and any issues with usability or program execution can be found.
 CI tests will be used to automate some of these use case tests to ensure none of this required functionality experiences a regression.

 For each function described in 3.2 the use case will be tested and any undesired behaviour logged as an issue.
 Automated tests will also be written to test a variety of inputs including edge cases and invalid invocations.